stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 The render loop is still likely not fully utilising the pipeline since the code for a frame is essentially single-threaded, whereas Vulkan is designed to allow completed pipeline stages to be used to render the next frame in parallel.
 Multiple _in flight_ frames are introduced to take advantage of this feature.

-First the existing render loop and synchronisation primitives are wrapped into an inner class which tracks the in-flight progress of a frame:
+First the existing render loop and synchronisation primitives are wrapped into an inner class which tracks the in-flight progress of each frame:

 ```java
 public class FrameProcessor {